4dn-dcic/fish_omics_format/docs/source/quality.rst

 - The first line in the header is always ``##FOF-CT_Version=vX.X``.
 - The second line in the header is always ``##Table_Namespace=4dn_FOF-CT_quality``.

-.. tip:: The header **MUST** contain a mandatory set of fields that describe any Software tool that was used to produce/process data in this table.
+.. tip:: If applicable, the header **MUST** contain a mandatory set of fields that describe any Software tool that was used to produce/process data in this table.
 If more than one software tool was used, please repeat the Software fields to describe each one.

 The header **MUST** include a detailed description of each optional column used.